Designated as the Local Development District (LDD) by the Appalachian

 in June, and full applications by the following January.

 Rural Countryside, Westmoreland County

-In 2016, SPC’s ARC Area Development Committee reviewed, scored, prioritized and recommended the following projects to the Commission for submission to the ARC for FY 2016 funding consideration in compliance with the Appalachian Regional Development Act:
+SPC’s ARC Area Development Committee has reviewed, scored, prioritized and recommended the following projects to the Commission for submission to the ARC for funding consideration in compliance with the Appalachian Regional Development Act:

 Section 214 Construction and 302 Non-Construction Projects